patrickjaja/tweakcc/README.md

 ## Running

-Run with installing it with `npx tweack`.
+Run with installing it with `npx tweakcc`.
 Or build and run it locally:

 ```bash
 git clone https://github.com/Piebald-AI/tweakcc.git